optionalg/kissanime-userscript/readme.md

     KissAnime Next Video Autoplayer
 User Script for Kissanime.
-Plays the next video on the site when the previous video is finished
+Plays the next video on automaticly when the previous video is finished

 Add to a userscript extension such as GreaseMonkey

-Matt de Marillac
+by Matt de Marillac